dmchua/about-me/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Denise, I'm a speech-language pathologist and researcher at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) at the University of Hong Kong.
+I'm Denise, a speech-language pathologist and researcher at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/), University of Hong Kong.

 ## My research interest